raganwald-deprecated/Roweis/README.md

 **the basics**

-To write a Roweis [single page application][spa], you'll need jQuery, Sammy, Roweis, and one of Sammy's template plug ins ([Haml][haml] recommended).
-In its simplest form, your single page will expose one page element that Roweis and Sammy will manipulate, something like this:
+To write a Roweis [single page application][spa], you'll need jQuery, Sammy, Roweis, and one of Sammy's template plug ins ([Haml][haml] is required at the moment).
+Roweis applications are Sammy applications, so let's start with Sammy and Haml.
+In its simplest form, your single page will expose one page element that Sammy will manipulate, something like this:

     !!!5